NEC hotel bought from Carillion

 "These are exciting times for the industry and we are on course for continued growth with further acquisitions already in the pipeline for the early part of this year."

-Wolverhampton-based Carillion collapsed in to liquidation in January after struggling with debts of £900 million and a pension deficit of £589 million.
+Wolverhampton-based Carillion collapsed into liquidation in January after struggling with debts of £900 million and a pension deficit of £589 million.